github/codeql/docs/query-metadata-style-guide.md

 *   `@id cs/command-line-injection`
 *   `@id java/string-concatenation-in-loop`

+Further terms can be added to the `@id` to group queries that, for example, highlight similar issues or are of particular relevance to a certain framework.
+For example:

+*   `@id js/angular-js/missing-explicit-injection`
+*   `@id js/angular-js/duplicate-dependency`

 Note, `@id` properties should be consistent for queries that highlight the same issue for different languages.
 For example, the following queries identify format strings that contain unsanitized input in Java and C++ code respectively: